 Looking for advice on your personal statement?

-The Writing Center is located on the 2nd floor of New South.
-Trained, experienced fellows are available for drop-ins or scheduled appointments.
-You should note that appointments are set aside during May ever year specifically for health professional school applicants, to have their personal statement critiqued by specially trained fellows.
-Email firstname.lastname@example.org to set up a personal statement-specific appointment.
+The Writing Center's trained, experienced fellows are available for drop-ins or scheduled appointments.
+Students and alumni applying to health professional schools can have their personal statement critiqued by trained fellows.
+Email [email protected] to set up a personal statement-specific appointment.